-The Sage Group, more popularly known as Sage Software or just Sage, is a worldwide provider of several different cloud-based accounting and enterprise resource planning (ERP) solutions.
+The Sage Group, more popularly known as Sage Software or just Sage, is a worldwide provider of several different cloud-based accounting software and enterprise resource planning (ERP) tools.
 Based out of Britain, they are the third-largest ERP software supplier behind Oracle and SAP.
 Millions of customers around the world trust Sage products to manage business finances, operations, and personnel.

 Sage 50 and Sage 300 are two of the most popular business management products offered by Sage.
 The first is specifically an accounting software while the second is intended for full-scope ERP.
 Each offers valuable functionality necessary for streamlining business processes.
 However, there are several differences as well.